|

 to our submissions

-an afterword reviewing the latest research reports on
+an afterword reviewing the latest research reports

-crippling them mentally and physically.
+African children, crippling them mentally and

 A leaflet